 Install a wire mesh fence

 For taller, mature tomato plants, you’re going to need something sturdier than netting.
 Chicken wire can be used if you don’t have anything else available, but it’s generally not strong enough for the task, and possums can chew through it.
-Ideally, you should use hardware cloth with a small gauge.
+Ideally, you should use a hardware cloth with a small gauge.
 The smaller the gauge, the thicker the wire, and the better it is at keeping possums out.
 You can use it to build a fence around your tomato patch.

 One thing you’ll need to make sure of is that possums don’t climb over the edge.
 If you can, try to provide a top wire mesh cover for your plants as well as a fence.
 It’s not the prettiest solution, but it’s highly effective.